 What to consider while choosing a Capacitor Bank?

-While choosing a capacitor bank for any situation, you have to consider few parameters that are
+While choosing a capacitor bank for any situation, you have to consider a few parameters that are

-- Voltage Rating, to sustain voltage peak and surge voltages.
-It has up to 110% of normal peak voltage and 120% of normal RMS voltage.
+- Voltage Rating to sustain voltage peak and surge voltages.
+It has up to 110% of average peak voltage and 120% of normal RMS voltage.

-- Temperature Rating, to sustain the temperature of the bank while it is working.
-To calculate this rating, you have to observe the increase in temperature during sunlight and other energy losses.
+- Temperature Rating to sustain the temperature of the bank while it is working.
+To calculate this rating, you must observe the temperature increase during sunlight and other energy losses.

-- Insulation Level, as the medium used will play a huge role in determining energy provided, just like in any other electrical device.
+- Insulation Level, as the medium used, will play a huge role in determining the energy provided, just like in any other electrical device.

 - Rated current level, or RMS value of a current that is normal for charging the capacitor.